Guedem/guedem.dara.daportfolio/content/project/external-project-econ ma thesis/index.md

 - Demo
 title: What Are the Impacts of South African Child Support Grant on Children's Nutritional Status?
 ---
-Presentation at the UM Graduate Research conference, of my MA thesis in Economics, using data from the National Income Dynamic Study Survey of South Africa.
+Oral Presentation of my thesis as an MA candidate in Economics, using data from the National Income Dynamic Study of South Africa.

+Graduate Research Conference, University of Montana, April 2015.